centino90/Advance-Database-Documentation/README.md

 ## Functional Dependency Diagram (FDD)

+FDD is a representation of each entities' functional dependency.
+This diagram helps us remove dependencies that can cause insertion, deletion, & updation anomalies in the database.

 ![image](https://github.com/centino90/Advance-Database-Documentation/blob/main/img/FDD.svg)

-This diagram shows that each entities had undergone normalization removing all dependencies that can cause anomalies.
+The diagram shows that each entities had undergone normalization removing all dependencies that can cause anomalies.

 <br />